Program

 Ön egy múltbeli eseményre keresett rá.
 Kérjük, válogasson aktuális kínálatunkból a Jegy.hu keresőjében!

-Last event date: Friday, January 17 2020 7:30PM
+Last event date on this page: Friday, January 17 2020 7:30PM

 The predecessor to the Tonhalle Orchester Zürich commenced functioning as early as 1868, although it later received its name from the concert hall inaugurated by Brahms in 1895.
 The Tonhalle was the work of the architectural duo of Ferdinand Fellner and Hermann Helmer, who also designed the Comedy and Operetta Theatres in Budapest, the National Theatre of Szeged and Kecskemét's Katona József Theatre.
 In its more than a century and a half of existence, the ensemble has played under the batons of such renowned conductors as Volkmar Andreae, Hans Rosbaud, Rudolf Kempe, Charles Dutoit, Gerd Albrecht, Christoph Eschenbach and David Zinman.
 Their current chief conductor is the middle child of the Järvi dynasty: born in 1962, Paavo Järvi starts his five-year contract with the orchestra during this 2019/20 season.